What to Consider For Endometriosis Treatment?

-The treatment can be in the form of medical, surgical or combined therapy.
+The treatment for endometriosis can be in the form of medical, surgical or combined therapy.

-It is a form of treatment which should be preferred with the patients with endometriosis who do not have the will to have a child and big chocolate cyst (endometrioma), and who have painful period cycles, feel pain during intercourse and have chronic pelvic pain.
+This is a form of treatment that should be preferred for patients suffering from endometriosis, who do not have the will to have a child, have a big chocolate cyst (endometrioma), have painful period cycles, feel pain during intercourse, and have chronic pelvic pain.

-Within medical treatment, the disease cannot be cured; it is only possible to eliminate the symptoms mentioned above and correct menstrual irregularities.
-After discontinuation of the treatment, the same symptoms may begin to appear again.
+With medical treatment, endometriosis cannot be cured; it is only possible to eliminate the symptoms mentioned above and correct menstrual irregularities.
+If the patient discontinues the treatment, the same symptoms may begin to appear again.

 - Oral contraceptives

 Recently, arachis inhibitors have been added as well.
 Rarely, antidepressant drugs may also be added to the treatment.
 The benefits of the medical treatment for chocolate cysts have not been seen.